BrannonKLuong/dropshop_ML_overlay/README.md

     ```
     x_y_map = build_x_y_map(course)
    def build_x_y_map(course: Path) -> {(int, int): Path}:
-       '''
-       Builds a python dictionary that stores every (x, y) coordinate inside a path segment/section
-       to map it to a specific segment so we can later check that queue associated to that segment
-       with each detection
-       '''

        ret_dic = {}
        for course in course.segments_in_order:
            x1, y1 = course.top_left